djeada/Personal-Website/README.md

 ## 📖 Overview

 This repository hosts the code for my personal website.
 It's a space where I share my thoughts, projects, and various topics that spark my interest.
-The site is meticulously crafted using HTML, CSS, and TypeScript, augmented with custom Python scripts for updating common elements across pages.
+The site is meticulously crafted using HTML, CSS, and TypeScript, augmented with custom Python scripts that generate most of the content and update common elements across pages.

 ## 🌐 Live Demo